Lise Anne Couture

-Lise Anne Couture (born 1959 in Montreal, Canada) is a Canadian architect and educator.
+Lise Anne Couture (born in 1959) is a Canadian architect and educator.
 She is the co-founder of Asymptote Architecture, in partnership with Hani Rashid.
 She is based in Brooklyn, New York.

 Early life and education

 Lise Anne Couture was born in 1959 in Montreal, Canada.
-Couture attended Carleton University and received a bachelor's degree in architecture in 1983.
-It was at Carleton University she met her future husband and business partner, Hani Rashid.
+She attended Carleton University and received a bachelor's degree in architecture in 1983.
+At Carleton, she met her future husband and business partner, Hani Rashid.
 She received a Master's of Architecture degree in 1986 from Yale University.

 Architectural work

 She is co-founder of the New York-based architecture firm Asymptote Architecture, in partnership with Hani Rashid.
 The architecture firm was founded in 1989.

 Couture's work as a principal of Asymptote includes: